cloudamqp/amqp-client.js/README.md

 # amqp-client.js

-AMQP 0-9-1 client both for Node.js and browsers (using WebSocket).
+AMQP 0-9-1 TypeScript client both for Node.js and browsers (using WebSocket).
 This library is intended to replace all other Node.js AMQP libraries.

 [API documentation](https://cloudamqp.github.io/amqp-client.js/).